Stringer Bell: Season 2

 In season 2, Stringer faces a serious problem when the Barksdales' usual supplier, a Dominican named Roberto, becomes the focus of a DEA investigation.
 The New York-based Dominican syndicate ends its partnership with the Barksdales, suspecting Avon of informing on them in exchange for a lighter prison sentence.
 Avon finds alternatives through Philadelphia and Atlanta connections, but the heroin they supply is far less potent and more expensive.

 Compounding this problem, all of Avon's hitmen have either been killed or arrested.
 At the same time, Proposition Joe introduces a purer, more effective heroin line through his connection with The Greek, leading many drug users to migrate to his territory.
 With the Barksdales' operation threatened, Stringer grows desperate.

 Stringer becomes concerned with D'Angelo's increasingly hostile attitude towards his uncle, fearful that he may turn against the Barksdales.
 Stringer secretly becomes involved with D'Angelo's girlfriend, Donette, using the relationship to keep an eye on D'Angelo.
 When D'Angelo cuts himself off from the rest of his family, Stringer secretly arranges with a connection in Washington, DC to have him killed.
 Stringer's connection has his cousin, who is in the same prison, strangle D'Angelo and stage the death as a suicide.
-Stringer stresses the need to keep Avon from knowing about Stringer's role in D'Angelo's murder.
+Stringer stresses the need to keep Avon from knowing about his role in D'Angelo's death.

 Looking to solve the Barksdales’ struggling drug trade, Stringer decides to go behind Avon's back and secretly agrees to share Barksdale territory with Proposition Joe in exchange for Joe's higher-quality heroin, an idea Avon vehemently opposed.
 When Avon hires the legendary New York enforcer Brother Mouzone to chase rival drug dealers out of the Barksdale towers, Stringer maneuvers carefully to preserve his alliance with Joe behind Avon's back.

 He manages to do so by tricking Omar into shooting Mouzone by blaming him for Brandon's death.
 The plan fails after Omar shoots Mouzone, but calls the paramedics after realizing he's been lied to by Stringer.
 With Mouzone returning to New York to recover, Avon grudgingly agrees to Joe's proposal.